ywcheong/prepare/README.md

     # Question
 ```

-Starting from this prompt markdown, you can freely make the question and copy-and-paste it to your favorite LLM, like [ChatGPT](https://chatgpt.com/), [Claude](https://claude.ai/) or [Perplexity](https://www.perplexity.ai/).
+You can now create a question based on this prompt markdown and copy-paste it into your favorite LLM tool like [ChatGPT](https://chatgpt.com/), [Claude](https://claude.ai/) or [Perplexity](https://www.perplexity.ai/).

 ### Auto Skipping
-This program automatically skips some contents(file and directory) if they are one of:
+This program automatically skips certain contents (files and directories) if they match any of these criteria:

-* Contents of `.git` directory and itself
+* Located in `.git` directory or its subdirectories.
-* Found match pattern in `.gitignore`
+* Listed in `.gitignore`.
-* Found match pattern in `.prepareignore`
+* Listed in `.prepareignore`.
-* Hidden
+* Hidden files or directories.

-For example, since `src/secret/*` is listed on `.gitignore`, the following command's markdown result does not contain any sensitive contents.
-Note that non-root `.gitignore` and `.prepareignore` files are also recognized.
+For example, since `src/secret/*` is listed in `.gitignore`, running the following command ensures sensitive contents are excluded from the markdown output:

 ```
 $ prepare . > propmt-src.md